saswatds/cortec/README.md

     port: 8080
 ```

-3. Finally, create the `router.ts` file with the following content.
+Step 3: Create the `router.ts` file with the following content.

 ```typescript
 import type { IRouter } from '@cortec/polka';